zsb8/Devops/004-TerraformDockerDeployment/README.md

 # Project Name: Deploy Docker with Terraform Script

 # Project Goal
-In this article, you will learn the terraform basic usage and use terraform script to create a docker container.
+I did the terraform basic usage and used terraform script to create a docker container.
 Gitlab will store the statu file of Terraform.

 # Table of Contents